egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Important: You cannot negate the use of the options `-I` or `-n` when creating server certificates.

 The `-n` option must only refer to the relevant login usernames, a blank or wildcard name will allow login to any valid user account unless otherwise restricted on the server-side.
-In this example the usernames “`root`” and “`loginname`” were used.
+In this example the usernames “`root`” and “`loginname`” shows.

-The `-I` option can be any text used to identify this certificate and you do not need to follow the same format used above.
+The `-I` option is any text used to identify this certificate and you do not need to follow the same format used above.

 # Server Configuration Change